MattRSON/RATLER/README.md

 # RATLER
-Robotic All Terrain Luner Exploration Rover
+Robotic All Terrain Lunar Exploration Rover

+Ratler code base for testing and development